Key Findings

 Signing up to plasma partnerships came with a cost.
 The villagers were required to give up their land and get a fraction of it back — most would be used by the corporations for their own portion of the plantation.

+Community representatives were also required to take out bank loans to finance the set-up costs, which could reach $4,000 per hectare or more.
 With each villager afforded two or more hectares, and several hundred folded into each scheme, villagers could collectively incur debts stretching into millions of dollars.
 Their land would be put up as collateral for the loans.

 The precise terms of each plasma partnership were laid out in contracts struck between plantation firms and villagers, collectively represented by a cooperative.
 These contracts would govern the land and finances of entire villages for at least 25 years.
 But communities were provided with little or no support in the negotiations, according to government sources.

+Officials from ten plantation agencies told us they took a broadly hands-off approach, in most cases, leaving villagers to agree to the contracts themselves.
 A 2014 government review found that negotiations pitted companies with a “legal department expert in making cooperation agreements” against villagers who had “generally” been educated to high school level and did not understand “the consequences or legal risks” of the deals they were entering into.

 “The main risk in how plasma schemes are implemented is how these negotiations work out between a very unequal set of partners,” said John McCarthy, a professor at the Australian National University who has carried out extensive research on the Indonesian palm oil sector.